How to Embrace Anti-social Behavior in China as a foreigner?

 Definitions for Anti-Social Behavior:~ unwanted Social Behaviors In China

-this article just helps us to appreciate what we have and that needs to be done in many countries even outside of the pan Asia areas, southamerica, eastern Europe, Africa and others.
+This Article is intended to help us appreciate what we have and that needs to be done in many countries even outside of the pan Asia areas, south-america, eastern Europe, Africa and others.

 All have their flavor of unacceptable social values borne from illiteracy, lack of education, social imbalances and cultural upbringing.
 So let us be open the causes and not just look at the resultants.